shykes/melvin/README.md

 - [reviewer](./reviewer): a code reviewer micro-agent
 - [github](./github): a module for sending progress updates in a github issue
 - [demo](./demo): a collection of demo functions tying the other modules together
+- [multiagent](./multiagent-demo): a demo using multiple LLMs to solve a problem
+- [github-go-coder](./github-go-coder): a Go programmer micro-agent that receives assignments from GitHub issues and creates PRs with it's solutions

 ## Initial setup